GYM PREVIEW: Fresh off a HUGE win, #15 Mizzou heads to Fayetteville to take on #17 Arkansas

 How Missouri Can Win

-Floor: I think that the Tigers’ FX are amazing — they have excellent choreo and actually look like they’re having FUN out there, and that seems to show in the judges’ scores.
-So, keep that up.
+Floor: I will continue to say this until I’m blue in the face... think that the Tigers’ FX are amazing — they have excellent choreo and look like they’re having so much FUN out there, which seems to show in the judges’ scores.
+So, they should keep that up.
+I know... expert analysis.
+Their highest score is only 1/10 different than Mizzou’s, and their average scores are even closer (0.047 apart).
+I’m looking for Amari to have a huge score, and for Sienna to get back to a 9.90— she’s been stuck on a 9.85 forever it seems.
+Mizzou does well at home on floor, as the crowd is SO amped up.

-Beam: Limit the checkies!
-Last week I mentioned I’d like to see the Beam Team order altered a bit, and while Shannon did switch it up a bit, he kept Addison Lawrence in the 1-spot for a reason.
-The announcers said the team had discovered atop the lineup is where she performs best.
-And aside from the Kentucky meet where she had that disastrous fall, I’d agree with this.
-So if Addy can get started with her signature 9.85, it sets a great example for the others.
+Beam: Limit the checkies, just like they did last week.
+We’ve talked here recently about switching up the beam lineup, and last week was another change, with Hannah McCrary leading off.
+This moved the freshman Addy to second, and resulted in her best score of the season.
+I wouldn’t be surprised to see Shannon keep it the same.
+I’d love to see Helen bring back that beautiful scale in her routine, as it really helped put the elements together.
+She’s due for a huge score, and deserves more than the 9.9s she’s been getting (Roethlisberger agrees)

-Bars: Changes are on the horizon in the bars rotation, and I think it’s a good thing.
-Kyra Burns got her first ever bars start last week, and made the most of it.
-I’d love to see her going forward.
-While no one got their high score last week, they were all very close to it, and tied for their third highest score of the season (49.25).
+Bars: While Alabama has the potential for a huge score here, I don’t think we’ve seen Mizzou at their collective best quite yet, despite the season-high score.
+Helen, just like I mentioned on beam, is due for a big score, as her routine is GORGEOUS.
+I’d love to see a big bars score in their second-to-last home meet.

 See you on the twitter, where I’ll be posting videos and super professional commentary!